tamas-p/hisma/packages/hisma/README.md

 Let's create a new machine that will "power" our lightMachine: the powerMachine.
 This new machine has two states:

-- `S.grid` indicating that the power is coming from the grid.
+- `S.grid` is indicating that the power is coming from the grid.
-- `S.battery` indicating that we are on battery power.
+- `S.battery` is indicating that we are on battery power.

 The power machine can alter between these states on the `E.change` event, but even more importantly for our example, it is also prepared for customized integration into a parent state machine: